squid-cache/squid-cache.github.io/docs/Features/DiskDaemon.md

 for Squid.
 Message queue implementations normally have the following
 parameters:

-  - MSGMNB
+- MSGMNB:
     Maximum number of bytes per message queue.

-  - MSGMNI
+- MSGMNI:
     Maximum number of message queue identifiers (system wide).

-  - MSGSEG
+- MSGSEG:
     Maximum number of message segments per queue.

-  - MSGSSZ
+- MSGSSZ:
     Size of a message segment.

-  - MSGTQL
+- MSGTQL:
     Maximum number of messages (system wide).

-  - MSGMAX
+- MSGMAX:
     Maximum size of a whole message.
-On some systems you may need to

-increase this limit.
+On some systems you may need to increase this limit.
 On other systems, you may not be able to change it.

 The messages between Squid and diskd are 32 bytes for 32-bit CPUs and 40 bytes for 64-bit CPUs.
 Thus, MSGSSZ should be 32 or greater.
 You may